 At Sainte-Mère-Église, near Utah Beach, the Airborne Museum documents one of the invasion’s earliest missions.
 In the dark of night, hours before the bulk of the forces landed, paratroopers jumped in from so-called ‘flying coffins,’ unpowered wood-and-canvas gliders that packed 30 soldiers into their cramped, unlit bellies.

-It was a deadly descent — some were caught in fires that gripped the town and others had their chutes tangled in trees or, in the case of paratrooper John Steel, on a church spire.
+It was a deadly descent — some were caught in fires that gripped the town and others had their chutes tangled in trees or, in the case of paratrooper John Steele, on a church spire.
 (You can see an effigy of Private Steel and his parachute hanging from the church as a memorial.)

 The highest point between Utah and Omaha is a promontory, Pointe-du-Hoc, which is still littered with craters from Allied shelling and the bombed-out remnants of German bunkers.
 Looking down the sheer 30 m (100 ft) cliff, it’s easy to understand why one naval officer declared the mission to take Pointe-du-Hoc simply impossible: ‘Three old women with brooms could keep the Rangers from climbing those cliffs’.
 Nonetheless, the US Army Ranger Assault Group scaled the cliff under heavy fire and managed to seize the bunkers.